kriete/AutomaticSocibQcRecheck/README.md

 #Notes
 We use simple web scraping from the socib thredds server to obtain the opendap links to the desired weather station data.

 Also, we create a javascript callback to automatically adjust the y-axis according to the current zoom-extend.

+The QC thresholds/definitions are stored internally.
+No connection to the database is required nor implemented.

+The QC tests (range, spike, gradient, stationary) are implemented but need small adjustments like using prior good data etc. However, this shouldn't affect the overall scope of this protoype.

 !Please note that this repo has no setup!
 Entry point is the ProcessingManager.py!

 #Screenshot of interactive html output